 The decision making and required action taken will vary on a case by case basis, but will be informed by the wishes of the victim, the nature of the alleged incident (including whether a crime may have been committed), the ages and developmental stages of the children involved, any power imbalance, if the alleged incident is a one-off or a sustained pattern of abuse, if there are any ongoing risks to the victim, other children or staff and any other related issues or wider context.

-If at any stage the DCPC is unsure how to proceed, advice will be sought from the Education Safeguarding Service.
+Consideration must also be given to understanding intra familial harms and any necessary support for siblings following incidents.
+If at any stage the DSL is unsure how to proceed, advice will be sought from the Education Safeguarding Service.